-Though it may seem like an unofficial federal holiday, most banks are actually open on Black Friday.
+Though it may seem like an unofficial federal holiday, many banks are actually open on Black Friday.
 However, in many states the day after Thanksgiving is considered a state holiday, which means bank locations in those states may be closed.
 For 2022, you should make sure to check in on local COVID-19 related restrictions to see if physical banking is limited more generally in your municipality.
-If you want help with banking and finance more generally, consider finding a financial advisor to work with.

 Although many would consider Black Friday a holiday unto itself, it is not a federal holiday.
 So, unlike on a true bank holiday, most banks with stand-alone brick-and-mortar locations will be open that Friday.
 It’s possible, however, that these banks may have shortened hours, so you may want to check with your local branches to inquire about the day’s hours ahead of time.

 Another thing to keep in mind is that in about half of U.S. states, the day after Thanksgiving is considered a state holiday.
 Some local banks and credit unions may be closed in these states as a result.
 Additionally, bank branches that operate within other businesses, such as locations in supermarkets and on college campuses, may also be closed as a result of these businesses being closed.

-The following states have state holidays on the day after Thanksgiving.
-If you live in one of these states, it’s worth calling your local branch or checking the website before visiting the bank that day.
+The states in the table below have state holidays on the day after Thanksgiving.
+If you live in one of these states, call your local branch or checking the bank’s website before visiting that day.

 – New Hampshire

 – North Carolina

 Breaking Down Federal Holidays When Banks Are Closed

 While most banks will be open on Black Friday, Thanksgiving is a different matter.
 Thanksgiving Day is a federal holiday, meaning it was established by law as a day non-essential government businesses are closed.
 This in turn means that it’s a bank holiday, so you can be sure that your local bank will be closed on Thanksgiving Day.